Axion search with quantum nondemolition detection of magnons: Experiment

 The amplitude of the effective magnetic field is given by $B_a\sin\theta$, where $\theta$ is the angle between the direction of the external magnetic field $\bm{B_0}$ and the direction of the axion-induced effective magnetic field.
 From Eqs.~\eqref{eq:geff_Ba} and \eqref{eq:geff_and_n}, the 95\%-confidence-level upper limit on the amplitude of the effective magnetic field at $m_{a}=33.123$~$\mu$eV can be determined as follows:

-Using the conventional galactic density of DM, $\rho_{{\rm DM}}=0.45$~GeV/cm$^{3}$ \cite{0954-3899-41-6-063101}, and the expectation value of the velocity of an axion clump $\langle v_{{\rm tot}}\sin\theta\rangle=338$~km/s (see Appendix~\ref{apn}), the upper limit of the axion--electron coupling constant can be obtained:
+\ikeda{We took the distribution of the axion-induced effective magnetic field described in Ref.~\cite{Barbieri:2016vwg,QUAX, Tober, crescini2020axion}.
+The minimum $\sin\theta$ value during 4 hours operation is 0.097.
+From Eq.~\ref{axmag}, the upper limit of the axion-electron coupling constant is obtained as

-The axion mass is swept in the range of $33.117$~$\mu$eV~$<m_{a}<33.130$~$\mu$eV in the above procedure.
-The constraint is plotted in Fig.~\ref{fig:limit} and is compared with other previously established bounds on the axion--electron coupling constant.
+using the conventional galactic density of DM $\rho_{{\rm DM}}=0.45$~GeV/cm$^{3}$~\cite{0954-3899-41-6-063101} and $v_{\rm tot}=220$~km/sec\footnote{\ikeda{More precisely, the solar system is moving with a velocity $|\bm{v}_{{\rm solar}}|\sim220$~km/s in the Galaxy~\cite{2012ApJ...759..131B} and we observe the relative velocity of the axion DM as $\bm{v}_{{\rm tot}}=\bm{v}_{{\rm solar}}+\bm{v}$.
+This is further discussed in Appendix~\ref{apn}.}}.
+The similar spectrum fitting was conducted to the range of $33.117$~$\mu$eV~$<m_{a}<33.130$~$\mu$eV in the same external magnetic field.
+The constraint is plotted in Fig.~\ref{fig:limit} and is compared with other previously established bounds on the axion--electron coupling constant.}